|

 Do We Go From Here?
 (Archer/Shaw) "La-La-La-La

-Means I Love You" sings some-time Northern Soul fan Kevin Archer with a sly reference to The Delfonics' 1971 hit.
-Faced
+Means I Love You" sings some-time Northern Soul fan Kevin Archer with a sly reference to The Delfonics'

-Although the song has remained unheard for twenty-four years, its lyric seems as relevant today as ever when Archer
+was autobiographical.
+Although the song has remained unheard for twenty-four years, its lyric seems as relevant

-states: "no reason to get excited about the times we live in now."
+today as ever when Archer states: "no reason to get excited about the times we live in now."

-Yes Let's (Archer) A very powerful b-side, this song finds Kevin Archer 'burning in the streets of Birmingham' with the lyrics:
+Yes Let's (Archer) A very powerful b-side, this song finds Kevin Archer 'burning in the streets

-"I tell you, something's happening, I'm burning on one tonight" set to a smouldering back-drop of brass and
+of Birmingham' with the lyrics: "I tell you, something's happening, I'm burning on one tonight"

-fiddle.
-This track was recorded together with "Pray Lucky" at a specially arranged B-sides session at ARC studios.
+at a specially arranged B-sides session at ARC studios.
+Confusingly, this track

-Confusingly, this track and "Pray Lucky" are labelled the wrong way round on
+and "Pray Lucky" are labelled the wrong way round on the 12" release of "Apples And Oranges".

-the 12" release of "Apples And Oranges".
-To add to the confusion yet further, the original version of Dexys' 'Come On
+To add to the confusion yet further, the original version of Dexys' 'Come On Eileen' was also entitled 'Yes

-Eileen' was also entitled 'Yes Let's' but that was an entirely unrelated song
+Let's' but that was an entirely unrelated song

 |

-on the titles below for album lyrics:
+Click on the titles below for album lyrics:

 |